Incident Name: Yarnell Hill Fire, 800 acres on Sunday morning June 30

 We are heartbroken about what happened," President Barack Obama said while on a visit to Africa.
 He predicted the tragedy will force government leaders to answer broader questions about how they handle increasingly destructive and deadly wildfires.
 (Much more at the link...)

-- Slideshow at bottom of the page
+- Slideshow at bottom of the page (no longer online)

 - Arizona firefighters died from burns, breathing problems